placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 ### Background

-There is an ancient dilemma in ethical philosophy which has persisted to this day, and wormed its way into the politics of American racism, among other places.
-It can be best characterized as the result of two competing and deeply-ingrained interpretive frameworks: the Socratic and the Christian.
+There is an ancient dilemma in ethical philosophy which has persisted to this day, and wormed its way into the language and politics of American racism.
+It can be characterized as the result of two competing and deeply-ingrained interpretive frameworks: the Socratic and the Christian.

 ------------